 Download a printer-friendly version of this page.

 All items may be mixed in the same container.
-Recyclables should be dry and free of food particles.
+Recyclables should be empty and dry.
 Labels can stay.
-If you are not sure if something can be recycled, call us at 336-373-CITY (2489).
-What's not recyclable?
+If you are not sure if something can be recycled, call 336-373-CITY (2489) or send an e-mail.

-6. Paper that is dry and free from food, paint, or dirt residue may be recycled.
+Paper that is dry and free from food, paint, or dirt residue.
 Office paper, school paper and junk mail are accepted.
 Shredded paper should be placed in a paper bag before being placed in your recycling can.
 This helps prevent litter on the streets when the can is emptied.

-9. Chipboard or paperboard with a grayish or brownish color on the inside may be recycled.
+Chipboard or paperboard with a grayish or brownish color on the inside.
 Examples are cake mix, cereal and cracker boxes, brownish/gray egg cartons, milk and juice cartons.
 All chipboard must be clean, dry, and free from any food particles, grease, or dirt.
 The bag liner often found inside these boxes should be placed in the trash.

 What's Not Recyclable?

-Hazardous materials and electronic waste: Household hazardous materials and electronic waste should be taken to the Household Hazardous Waste Collection Center at 2750 Patterson Street in Greensboro.
-If you have a question about hazardous waste, call 336-373-2489.
+Hazardous materials and electronic waste.
+Household hazardous materials and electronic waste should be taken to the Household Hazardous Waste Collection Center, 2750 Patterson St. If you have a question about hazardous waste, call 336-373-CITY (2489).

 No baby diapers.